 Dreamscene.org propose you many free high quality screensaver.
 Even if these files were made to be used as PCs screen saver, their installation kit content .wmv video files that you will be able to import into Studio, either for your DVD menus, or, after some adaptations, in my montage themes ...

 Thierry Philippon, who manages www.magazinevideo.com has created two training DVDs (the only existing in Europe) offering to video amateur examples and practical techniques for their families and travel movies.
 Entitled "The best technics of professionals for your stories and movies travel", DVDs are available in Beginner & Intermediate or Advanced level.
+These DVDs are made for video enthusiasts who have some basic video skills and willing to progress but also to those who use a camera or iPhone, and want to discover the video capabilities of their device.
+Thanks to the contribution of the moving image, the container and contents are in line here.
+The same situation is sometimes approached with the "bad" example in addition to "good" example.
+The location of the cameras or the cameraman, making of is also presented when needed.

 A free module is available to give you a better idea of the content of these DVDs.